cronvel/smart-preprocessor/documentation.md

-Common use cases:
+###### Common use cases:

-* you want a lot of logs in development mode, but you don't even want that the production code had to filter out them with dozens of *if* statement.
+* you want a lot of logs in development mode, but you don't even want that the production code had to filter them out with dozens of *if* statement.

 * your source code use specific feature of an engine, namely *io.js*, but you have specified an alternative code that is compatible with *node.js*.